Wildhoney/Switzerland/README.md

 );
 ```

 We use the `h.stylesheet` helper function that uses `@import` to import a CSS document into the DOM, which also specifies a static `key` based on the path to prevent the CSS from being constantly downloaded on re-render.
-By using the `init` function we have a function that allows us to resolve assets relative to the current JS file:
+In using the `init` function we have a function that allows us to resolve assets relative to the current JS file:

 ```css
 :host {